compose-spec/compose-spec/spec.md

 ### external

-If set to `true`, `external` specifies that this volume has been created on platform outside Compose control.
-Compose implementation MUST NOT attempt to create it, and MUST raises an error if it doesn't exist.
+If set to `true`, `external` specifies that this volume already exist on the platform and its lifecycle is managed outside of that of the application.
+Compose implementations MUST NOT attempt to create these volumes, and MUST return an error they do not exist.

 In the example below, instead of attempting to create a volume called `{project_name}_data`, Compose looks for an existing volume simply